-Like other workplaces, the Scottish Courts and Tribunals Service have had to make changes to adapt to social distancing guidelines and to keep their staff and the public safe during the pandemic.
+During the pandemic, the Scottish courts and tribunals have made changes to adapt to coronavirus guidelines and to keep their staff and the public safe.
 This means that how the courts and tribunals operate has temporarily changed.

 In this blog we describe what to expect if your case was already in court before the pandemic or if you are considering taking your case to Court now.